openequella/openequella.github.io/guides/ThemingGuide.md

 7. Create a new header image, or save and modify the existing one, as desired.
 Ensure the dimensions remain the same as the original.

 8. Save the image by right-clicking the URL and selecting Save link as..., or right-clicking the image and selecting Save image as..., with the same name as the original.
-In this case header-bg.ltr.gif, and place it in the /p/r/com.tle.web.sections.equella/images directory of your theme.
+In this case header-bg.ltr.gif, and place it in the /p/r/com.tle.web.sections.openEQUELLA/images directory of your theme.

-9. Even at this early stage, the theme can be uploaded to EQUELLA.
+9. Even at this early stage, the theme can be uploaded to openEQUELLA.
 Simply zip the folder(s) and upload.

 ### Changing the background colour
 #### Determining the relevant elements